ChrisWhealy/DistributedSystemNotes/Lecture 4.md

   if A -> B then LC(A) < LC(B)
 ```

-In other words, if it is true that event `A` happened before event `B`, then we can be certain that the Lamport Clock value of `A` will be smaller than the Lamport Clock value of `B`.
+In other words, if it is true that event `A` happened before event `B`, then we can be certain that the Lamport Clock value of event `A` will be smaller than the Lamport Clock value of event `B`.

 It is not important to know the absolute Lamport Clock value of an event, because outside the context of the *"happens before"* relation, this value is meaningless.
 And even in the context of the *"happens before"* relation, we must have at least two events in order to compare their Lamport Clock values.